ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

     attend class late for an excused reason should communicate their situation to the course instructor as soon as possible.

--   **Midterm Examinations**: The midterms are an online cumulative assessment covering all prior material from the class, programming, and laboratory sessions, as outlined on the course schedule.
+-   **Midterm Examinations**: The midterms are online cumulative assessments covering all prior material from the class, programming, and laboratory sessions, as outlined on the course schedule.
 Unless prior arrangements are made with the instructor, all students should use their computer to take